Appellate Division, Supreme Court of Bangladesh

 The Appellate Division, Supreme Court of Bangladesh is the highest appellate court in the country.
 It serves as the final court of appeal for all civil and criminal cases, with appellate review authority over judgements of the High Court Division.

-The Court is currently composed of 7 judges, led by Chief Justice Syed Refaat Ahmed.
+The Court is currently composed of 6 judges, led by Chief Justice Zubayer Rahman Chowdhury.

 History

 The earliest predecessor of the Appellate Division was the Supreme Court of Pakistan, which, following the adoption of the 1956 constitution, became the highest Court for all cases, replacing the Federal Court of Pakistan.
 In Bangladesh, the High Court of Bangladesh Order, 1972, (President's Order No. 5 of 1972) which provisionally established the High Court as the highest court, was amended by the High Court of Bangladesh (Amendment) Order, 1972 (President's Order No. 91 of 1972) to establish the Appellate Division, conferring upon it all the powers previously vested in the Supreme Court of Pakistan.
 Following the adoption of the Constitution of Bangladesh, the Supreme Court of Bangladesh was established, comprising two divisions: the High Court Division and the Appellate Division.